NextDevBoard/home/_posts/2015-12-15-NextDev-site-online.md

 The NextDev board alone (without Nextion display) can be used to add WiFi connectivity to your Raspberry Pi!

-Image of the frong of NextDev
+Image of the front of NextDev

 <div class="full zoomable"><img src="{{ site.baseurl }}/images/nextdev-front.jpg"></div>